 A CV is a document that outlines your work history, skills, and qualifications.
 A cover letter is a business letter written to formally apply for a position.

-You should learn how to write a cover letter and do so every time you apply for a job because you can use your letter to support your CV.
-Specifically, your cover letter gives you room to explain how the experience and skills you mentioned on your CV make you the right person for the job being advertised.
+Specifically, your cover letter gives you room to explain how the experience and skills you mentioned on your CV make you the right person for your target job.

 How do you format your CV?